hashicorp/vagrant/docs/getting-started/teardown.md

 ## Destroying the Environment

 Finally, you can _completely destroy the virtual environment_.
-This can be done by running `vagrant down` which will literally delete all traces of the virtual environment off the disk.
+This can be done by running `vagrant destroy` which will literally delete all traces of the virtual environment off the disk.
 To get started again, run `vagrant up` and your environment will be rebuilt.